MolarVerse/PQ/README.md

 ## How to Use

-To perform calculations using the PQ program just execute the executable `pq` with a given input file
+To perform calculations using the PQ program just execute the executable `PQ` with a given input file

-    <path to executable>/pq <input file>
+    <path to executable>/PQ <input file>

 ## Building from Source